Markus Solbach: Detroit Tigers

-On November 24, 2021, Solbach signed a minor league deal with the Detroit Tigers.
-He elected free agency on November 10, 2022.
+On 24 November 2021, Solbach signed a minor league deal with the Detroit Tigers.
+Solbach made 15 starts for the Double–A Erie SeaWolves in 2022, and also started two games for the Triple–A Toledo Mud Hens.
+In 74.0 innings, he registered a 4–5 record and 4.01 ERA with 71 strikeouts.
+He elected free agency following the season on 10 November 2022.

 International career

 Solbach has played several seasons in the Australian Baseball League, his first being the 2011-12 season where he played for the Melbourne Aces, before moving to the Sydney Blue Sox for the 2013-14 season.

-In the 2018 Bundesliga, he led his regular team, the Bonn Capitals, as the best pitcher for their first German championship.

-Following his Bundesliga performance, in the 2018-19 Australian Baseball League season he played for Adelaide Bite, putting up career best figures of 5–3 with a 1.10 ERA.
+Following his 2018 Bundesliga performance, in the 2018-19 Australian Baseball League season he played for Adelaide Bite, putting up career best figures of 5–3 with a 1.10 ERA.
 He was subsequently named the league's joint MVP with Tim Kennelly, the first time someone other than an Australian or American had won the award.

+Coaching career

+On 15 December 2022, Solbach was hired by the Bonn Capitals of the German Baseball Bundesliga to serve as a base coach for the 2023 season.